beemirang/deepend/README.txt

   whether the storage for the pool resides on the heap or on the stack, or statically at library level.

-  In Ada 2012, the new subpool allocation syntax may also be used with Dynamic_Pools and Bounded_Dynamic_Pools in order to specify the subpool that will contain the allocated objects.
+  In Ada 2012 and later, the new allocation syntax may also be used with Dynamic_Pools and Bounded_Dynamic_Pools in order to specify the subpool that will contain the allocated objects.